hapax/hapax.github.io/assets/chuzenji.md

 By the cruise terminal, I pause and imagine the 80s daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair.
-I zoom in on one family, a mother, father, two sisters and a younger brother.
+I zoom in on one family: a mother, father, a boy and a girl. <!-- two sisters and a younger brother.-->
 They are restless after the bus ride and now flit wordlessly about the streets to watch the glassblower at work, or unironically chow down on Nikko World Heritage Cheese Eggs.